wilkovandevelde/WorkshopIoTSampleData/prerequisites.md

 Register for the accounts:

 - <a href="https://azure.microsoft.com/en-us/free/" target="_blank">Microsoft account</a>
   > *Note*: You should be able to access the Azure portal and be able to create resources.
-Contact you administrator if needed.
+Contact your administrator if needed.

   > *Note*: Although this is a guided workshop, some basic knowledge about Azure would be welcome.
 Please contact the organisers if you need help to get started.